nimbly-dev/nyctripdata_project/README.md

 By generating a `dwid` based on these key columns, we ensure consistent and unique identification across datasets, facilitating efficient data management and integration.

-#### Partitioning in the Tripdata tables
+#### Partitioning in the Tripdata Tables

-Whenever data is being appended to one of the Tripdata tables.
-The pipeline ensures that before appending, a partition will be created depending on the month value of the `pickup_datetime`.
-This makes the table be partitioned in each month.
-AFter creating the partition, data will be inserted to that partition.
+When data is appended to Tripdata tables, the pipeline creates a partition based on the month extracted from `pickup_datetime`.
+Each partition corresponds to a specific month.
+Data is inserted into the appropriate partition after creation.

+A SQL function available in all public schemas automates this process.
+It takes the table name and target date in datetime format, creating a partition named: {tripdata_table_name}{environment}{year}_{month}.
+The default partition key is `pickup_datetime`.